-Nothing in this charter removes or otherwise affects the rights of a federally-recognized tribe, including its treaty rights, co-management authority, and the right to government-to-government consultation with the U.S. Governments.
+Nothing in this charter removes, limits, or otherwise affects the rights or interests of a federally-recognized tribe, including its respective treaty rights, co-management authority, authority over its membership, jurisdiction over its lands, waters and airspace, and/or the right to government-to-government consultation with the U.S. Governments.